tuan2090/bgc_tut/README.md

 # Repo info
-## !!!
-The project is no longer maintainer !!!
+## ‼️ The project is no longer mantainer ‼️
 The code in this repo is referenced from the Beej's Guide to C Programming book.

 # Book info